Residential Fire Sprinkler Debate Heats Up

 “On a commercial system, we would sprinkler every nook and cranny,” says Price, whose engineering company hires installers to add the systems.
 “In a residential system you only sprinkler inside the house.
 You only sprinkler areas that have a high occurrence of fire.”

-The sprinkler heads, which discharge 13 gallons a minute, are usually hidden in ceilings behind a white cover that pops off when the heat reaches 135 degrees.
+The sprinkler heads, which discharge 13 gallons a minute, are usually hidden in ceilings behind a white cover (pictured above) that pops off when the heat reaches 135 degrees.
 Sprinklers usually become active at 155 degrees.

 The systems cost end users about $2 per square foot of living area.
 Usually 10-12 heads are installed in a typical home.
 Also, a pod-shaped bell is installed along the roof line to alert neighbors if the residents aren’t at home.